 It is a spectrum condition, which means that, while all people with autism share certain difficulties, their condition will affect them in different ways.
 Some people with autism are able to live relatively independent lives but others may have accompanying learning disabilities and need a lifetime of specialist support.
 People with autism may also experience over- or under-sensitivity to sounds, touch, tastes, smells, light or colours.

-For more information including; diagnosis, behaviour and strategies to support those with Autism, please follow the link below for the National Autistic Society.
+For more information including; diagnosis, behaviour and strategies to support those with Autism, please visit the National Autistic Society website.

 Milestone Academy has approximately 60% of students with Autism Spectrum Disorder.
 These students require individualised planning to meet their specific learning needs in relation to the four core areas: